The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 By the way, taxi scams are among the most common ones in Havana.
 You can read more about scams in Cuba on this post.

 Option two: go on an official vintage car ride

 Another option is to opt for a vintage car ride, which can last anything between one and two hours.
 These are easy to find, as beautiful, shiny and well kept vintage cars are pretty much anywhere in Havana, and chances are that the driver will try to catch your attention so that he can offer you a ride.
-However, keep in mind that this is one of the most touristy things to do in Havana so chances are that the driver will inflate the prices, so you’ll have to haggle fiercely to get a better price.
+However, keep in mind that this is one of the most touristy things to do in Havana so it is likely that the driver will inflate the prices: you’ll have to haggle fiercely to get a better price.

 Option three: book a vintage car ride online

 The last and easiest option is to book a vintage car ride online.
 This will spare you the hassle of having to haggle with the driver, which can be exhausting and it can take you a lot of time.